68th Air Refueling Squadron: Strategic Air Command

 The 68th Air Refueling Squadron was activated briefly in 1952 as a Strategic Air Command (SAC) air refueling squadron, but was apparently not manned before being inactivated seven weeks later.
-It was reactivated toward the end of 1953 and equipped with Boeing KC-97 Stratofreighter aircraft to support the Boeing B-47 Stratojet medium bombers of the 68th Bombardment Wing.
+It was reactivated toward the end of 1953 at Lake Charles Air Force Base and equipped with Boeing KC-97 Stratofreighter aircraft to support the Boeing B-47 Stratojet medium bombers of the 68th Bombardment Wing.
 In September 1957, the squadron moved to Bunker Hill Air Force Base when SAC assumed responsibility for the base from Tactical Air Command.
 It was the first operational SAC unit at Bunker Hill.

 In 1959 the squadron upgraded to the jet Boeing KC-135 Stratotanker in anticipation of the arrival of the 305th Bombardment Wing at Bunker Hill and the wing's conversion from B-47s to the Convair B-58 Hustler.
 The squadron was inactivated in 1965 and replaced by the 305th Air Refueling Squadron, which assumed its mission, personnel, and equipment.

 On 19 September 1985 the 68th Air Refueling Squadron was consolidated with the 468th Bombardment Squadron.
 The consolidated unit retains the designation of 68th Air Refueling Squadron, Heavy.